 Three years after gaming houses were licensed, gaming was banned, but gaming still occurred in these houses and in the hotels of ambassadors, where police did not have jurisdiction.
 When punishment was meted out for gaming, it was always trivial.
 For that reason, gaming houses continued to exist during the French Revolution, but they were frequently “prosecuted and licenses withheld.”

 Hoping to put an end to gaming, new prohibitory measures were taken and enforced in 1786 in Paris.
-However, it did not deter gaming.
+However, it did not deter gaming as people like the Queen, the Princesse de Lamballe, and the Duke of Orléans all gambled.
 Because gaming could not be stopped and because there was a demand for it by the public, by the early 1800s, gaming houses were regularly licensed and frequently inspected by police.

 A Spanish traveler to Paris went to several gaming houses while visiting Paris in 1824 and sent a letter about his experience to Mr. Urban at the Gentleman’s Magazine.
 Here is that letter nearly verbatim:

 There are nine public Gaming Houses at Paris, licensed by the French Government and the holders of them pay annually to the Government six millions of francs (250,000l.) for permission to keep them.
 The capital daily appropriated as a bank for the whole, is about 30,000l.
 The first in consideration is the “Salon,” in the Rue de la Grange-Batelière; then “Frescati,” in the Rue Richelieu [a long street that started in the the south of the 1st arrondissement and ended in the 2nd arrondissement]; and subsequently No. 9, 154, and others in the Palais Royal, and different parts of Paris.